superdurszlak/superdurszlak.github.io/_posts/2024-09-22-engineering-mindfulness-self-auditing-our software-systems.md

 Acknowledging that a company lags behind in terms of security is a hard pill to swallow, however it is a crucial first step towards improving the situation.
 In the world where companies, hospitals and government organizations fall victim to security breaches, data theft and ransomware attacks building security awareness within an organization is of utmost importance.

+Shenanigans Ltd. might have had confidence that with all the procedures in place, they must be in a pretty good place in terms of security.
+What they did not seem to realize, though, was that the procedures actually discouraged Software Engineers from, following them - as the first step was for the Engineer to notice their mistakes, and then go through a laborious remediation that possibly wasn't even needed, given that the credentials would be rightly revoked and rotated as one of the remediation steps.
+This overconfidence can be dangerous - after all, a single leaked credential that went unnoticed is sometimes all that is needed for a severe security incident.

+Turing Systems, on the other hand, were forced to accept the bitter truth that they lagged behind in terms of security.
+What is crucial, though, is that they were at least set out on a path to address their leaks and solve the problem systemically.
+With automated credential leaks detection and simpler procedures, Turing Systems are far more likely to succeed in securing their systems.

+{% capture secrets_insights %}
+Having <i>some</i> auditing and remediation procedures in place is simply not enough to make things run smoothly.
+In order for a procedure to be effective, it must also be enforceable - and should not be made more complex than necessary, otherwise it is doomed to be bypassed or outright ignored.
+Automating audits and measuring progress with clearly defined metrics are key to turn company-wide efforts into a journey towards a goal, rather than wandering helplessly in the dark.
+{% endcapture %}
+{% include key-takeaway.html content=secrets_insights %}

 ## We provision what we need, and quadruple that for a good measure